Volunteer with the Student Advice Centre

 How to Apply

-Volunteers are a vital part of the Student Advice Centre, so we’re looking for students to join our team who are enthusiastic, friendly and reliable.
+By becoming a Volunteer, you will become a vital part of the Student Advice Centre.
+For this reason, we’re looking for enthusiastic, friendly and reliable students to join our team.

 Term-time volunteers will need to attend all three training sessions in May, September and a refresher in January.
 Summer volunteers will only need to attend the May training session.

 Aplications for the current year have now closed.
 Please contact the SAC directly if you have any questions about the process.